Running the party

 Dual membership

-Members may hold membership in other approved democratic parties, subject to annual NEC review and conference ratification, with transparency over finances and compliance.
+Members may hold membership in other approved democratic parties, subject to annual NPC review and conference ratification, with transparency over finances and compliance.

-The NEC should agree a list of political parties which are deemed acceptable to have membership of, in addition to the new left party.
+The NPC should agree a list of political parties which are deemed acceptable to have membership of, in addition to the new left party.

 This list should be ratified every year by conference.